CycloneDX/gh-node-module-generatebom/README.md

 ### `path`

-**Required** The path to a .sln, .csproj, .vbproj, or packages.config file or the path to a directory which will be recursively analyzed for packages.config files
+**Required** The path to a .sln, .csproj, .vbproj, or packages.config file or the path to a directory which will be recursively analyzed for packages.config files.

+Be sure to quote paths with spaces.

 ### `out`

 Output directory

+Be sure to quote paths with spaces.

+### `json`

+Produce a JSON BOM instead of XML, set to any value instead of false

 ## Example usage